aalvareznet/DotNet/README.md

 # DotNet
 Here is my path.
 The path that will take me to achieve my goals.
 The path that will give me everything I've ever wanted.
 I hope you like it.
-And if you have any comment, please let me know. :computer:
+And if you have any comment, please let me know. :computer: :keyboard: :computer_mouse:

 ## ProyectoFinalGrupo2 :fork_and_knife:
 [See here <=-](https://github.com/aalvareznet/DotNet/tree/main/ProyectoFinalGrupo2)